Install Userpilot on Your Web App

 // Initialize Userpilot

-Your App Token can be found under the installation tab.
+Your App Token can be found under the environment tab.

 Step 2: Identify Users